United States v. One Book Called Ulysses: Trial court ruling

+The seizure of the work was contested in the United States District Court in New York City before Judge John M. Woolsey.
+He had previously tried cases brought by the United States against two other books alleged to be obscene, United States v.
+One Obscene Book Entitled "Married Love", 48 F.2d 81 (1931), and United States v.
+One Book Entitled "Contraception", 51 F.2d 525.

-The seizure of the work was contested in the United States District Court in New York City.
-The United States, acting as libelant, brought an action in rem against the book itself rather than the author or importer, a procedure in the law that Morris Ernst, attorney for the publisher, had previously asked to have inserted when the statute was passed by Congress.
+As in those cases, The United States, acting as libelant, brought an action in rem against the book "Ulysses", rather than the author or importer, a procedure in the law that Morris Ernst, attorney for the publisher, had previously asked to have inserted when the statute was passed by Congress.
 The United States asserted that the work was obscene, therefore not importable, and subject to confiscation and destruction.
 Random House, as claimant and intervenor, sought a decree dismissing the action, contending that the book was not obscene and was protected by the First Amendment to the United States Constitution which protects free expression.
 There was no trial as such; the parties agreed that the judge could try issues of fact as well as questions of law, so the trial judge read the entire book and the parties made motions for the relief each sought.

 Attorney Ernst later recalled the libelant's argument as having three lines of attack: (1) the work contained sexual titillation, especially Molly Bloom's soliloquy, and had "unparlorlike" language; (2) it was blasphemous, particularly in its treatment of the Roman Catholic Church; and (3) it brought to the surface coarse thoughts and desires that usually were repressed.
 These attributes were perceived as a threat to "long–held and dearly cherished moral, religious, and political beliefs"—in short, it was subversive of the established order.
 Ernst's argument therefore concentrated on "downplaying the novel's subversive or potentially offensive elements and emphasizing its artistic integrity and moral seriousness".
 He instead argued that the work was not obscene but rather a classic work of literature.